MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-kpi-lake.md

 These challenges prompted us to think about how we could do things better.
 Finance teams received executive support to transform the business review process for the FY16 mid-year review, which ultimately led to building the _Starlight_ platform and the _KPI Lake_.
 (We'll discuss more about our BI platform later.)
 Ultimately, these innovations then led to business reviews being transformed from dense tabular views into simpler, more insightful visuals focused on key business themes.

 How did we achieve this successful outcome?
-In esseence, by delivering centralized BI managed by IT and extending it with self-service BI (SSBI).
-We can describe it in two very creative ways:  _discipline at the core_ and _flexibility at the edge_.
+In essence, by delivering centralized BI managed by IT and extending it with self-service BI (SSBI).
+We can describe it in two creative ways:  _discipline at the core_ and _flexibility at the edge_.

 ### Discipline at the core